Problems that may benefit from bowel retraining include:

-Exercises to strengthen the rectal muscles may help with bowel control in people who have an incompetent rectal sphincter.
-Kegel exercises that strengthen pelvic and rectal muscle tone can be used for this.
+Exercises to strengthen the pelvic and rectal muscles may help with bowel control in people who have incompetent anal sphincters.
+Kegel exercises that increase pelvic and rectal muscle tone can be used for this.
 These exercises were first developed to control incontinence in women after childbirth.

 To be successful with Kegel exercises, use the proper technique and stick to a regular exercise program.
-Talk with your health care provider for instructions about how to do Kegel exercises.
+Talk with your provider for instructions about how to do these exercises.

 Biofeedback gives you sound or visual feedback about a bodily function.
-In people with fecal incontinence, biofeedback is used to strengthen the rectal sphincter.
+In people with fecal incontinence, biofeedback is used to strengthen the anal sphincters.